 While there is a lot more to how this insidious piece of malware operates and protects itself from removal (see articles on BitDefender or Cyber Intel Mag for detailed information), this is a good time to reiterate some best practices for email security:

-• If your system does become infected, seek professional assistance to ensure the malware gets completely removed.
-Malware uis often designed so that it can re-infect your system and/or avoid regular virus scans.
+- If your system does become infected, seek professional assistance to ensure the malware gets completely removed.
+Malware is often designed so that it can re-infect your system and/or avoid regular virus scans.

 Expect more attacks using META and similar info stealers.
 They work often enough to deliver financial results to the criminals that use them.